iabdullah215/INE-Labs/README.md

 # INE Lab Walkthroughs
-This repository has all the writeups and walkthroughs of machines from INE that I solved during my Exam Preps.
+This repository has all the writeups and walkthroughs of machines and Labs from INE that I solved during my Exam Preps.

 ## Index